MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/customize-python.md

 # Customize Python

-This article describes how to customize, build, test, package, and deliver Python apps and code in Azure Pipelines.
+This article describes how to customize building, testing, packaging, and delivering Python apps and code in Azure Pipelines.
 To create your first pipeline with Python, see the [Python quickstart](python.md).

 ::: moniker range=">=azure-devops"
 With [Microsoft-hosted agents](../agents/hosted.md) in Azure Pipelines, you can build your Python apps without having to set up your own infrastructure.
 Tools that you commonly use to build, test, and run Python apps, including `pip`, are preinstalled.